 I list below the most common equations I have used throughout my career.
 You’ll see that they make use of only ordinary algebra.
 No matrix algebra.
 No systems of vectored, partial differential equations.
 None of the equations shown here go beyond high school math:

-There are exceptions, of course.
-Occasionally I must set up and solve a differential equation.
-But they are the exception rather than the norm.
+Of course, there are exceptions.
+Occasionally, I must set up and solve a differential equation.
+But these are the exception rather than the norm.
 The terminology may be unfamiliar to you, but the math is not complex.

 The question of how to apply principles applies to any career.
 Take plumbing, for example: